Possible realization of a randomness-driven quantum disordered state in an S = 1/2 antiferromagnet Sr3CuTa2O9: III. Results

 \subsection{Specific heat}

 Specific heat measurements offer an ideal probe to track phase transitions and the nature of low-energy excitations at low temperatures in correlated electron materials.
 Fig. \ref{specificheatall}a and Fig. \ref{specificheatall}b show the temperature dependence of the specific heat in zero field and different applied fields, respectively.
-The absence of any anomaly down to 64 mK in zero field indicates that there is no long-range magnetic order despite a moderate Curie-Weiss temperature, which suggests that the titled square lattice is a highly frustrated antiferromagnet.
+The absence of any anomaly down to 64 mK in zero field indicates that there is no long-range magnetic order despite a moderate Curie-Weiss temperature, which suggests that the titled material hosts a quantum disordered state with dominant antiferromagnetic interaction between Cu$^{2+}$ moments in the 3D spin-lattice.
 At higher temperatures, specific heat is dominated by phonon contribution.
-In order to extract the phonon contribution, the specific heat data are fitted (32 K $\leq T\leq$ 90 K) with a combination of one Debye and three Einstein functions (solid red line in Fig. \ref{specificheatall}a) as given below \cite{kittel1976introduction,PhysRevB.90.035141}
+In order to extract the phonon contribution, the specific heat data are fitted with a combination of one Debye and three Einstein functions (solid red line in Fig. \ref{specificheatall}a) as given below \cite{kittel1976introduction,PhysRevB.90.035141}